Theoretical and experimental status of rare charm decays: Theoretical framework

-For instance, Fig.~\ref{fig:brlongdist} displays the differential branching fractions of d$\mathcal{B}(D^+\to \pi^+ \mu^+\mu^-)/\text{d}q^2$ (left) and d$\mathcal{B}(D^0\to \pi^+\pi^- \mu^+\mu^-)/\text{d}q^2$ (right) in the SM.
-The non-resonant contributions (in blue) are orders of magnitude below the resonance contributions, which makes them non-accessible for experiments.
+For instance, Fig.~\ref{fig:brlongdist} displays the differential branching fractions of ${\rm d}\mathcal{B}(D^+\to \pi^+ \mu^+\mu^-)/{\rm d}q^2$ (left) and ${\rm d}\mathcal{B}(D^0\to \pi^+\pi^- \mu^+\mu^-)/{\rm d}q^2$ (right) in the SM.
+The non-resonant contributions (in blue) are orders of magnitude below the resonance contributions\-, which makes them non-accessible for experiments.
 However, current experimental bounds still allow for large NP effects at large $q^2$ for most decay modes.

-Since sensitivities of current experimental searches (grey shaded areas) are close to the orange/red resonant curves, searching for NP in branching fractions is a challenging endeavour, as interference effects between NP and long-distance contributions have to be taken into account and increase the theoretical uncertainties in the interpretation of NP contributions.
-Despite the challenges of discovering NP in branching fractions, upper limits can still serve to provide constraints on NP, as we will see in Sect.~\ref{sec:modelindep}.
+Since sensitivities of current experimental searches (gray shaded areas) are close to the orange/red resonant curves, searching for NP in branching fractions is a challenging endeavor, as interference effects between NP and long-distance contributions have to be taken into account and increase the theoretical uncertainties in the interpretation of NP contributions.
+Despite the challenges of discovering NP in branching fractions, upper limits can still serve to provide constraints on NP, as we will see in Sec.~\ref{sec:modelindep}.
 Furthermore, branching fraction measurements of resonance-dominated regions give insight into QCD at low energies and help to constrain strong phases, for instance.